 Consenting Adultery: How To Maintain An Open Relationship

-As monogamy continues to share the spotlight with other relationship dynamics in our society, open relationships continue to become the norm for some people.
+As monogamy continues to the spotlight with other relationship dynamics in our society, open relationships continue to become the norm for some people.
 However, with this type of relationship dynamic comes issues of its very own.
 Maintaining a relationship can be hard, and maintaining an open romantic relationship, even harder.
 If you and your partner have decided to make things more interesting in your relationship, here are some tips that will help you to maintain an open romantic relationship successfully.
+If your wife wants open marriage, but you are unsure, make sure you have a serious decision about both of your needs.

 - Create A List Of Rules That Both Of You Are Expected To Follow In Your Other Relationships